deeper-x/filego/README.md

     fg.WriteLine("102.102.102.102")
     fg.WriteLine("101.101.101.101")

-    // Then remove one line, that one containing given ip address fg.DeleteLine("101.101.101.101")
+    // Then remove all the lines containing given ip address fg.DeleteLine("101.101.101.101")
 }
 ```